lejard-h/lawndart/README.md

 # Usage

-Lawndart does not choose a storage mechanism for you.
-Instead, you must make a choice.

 Most methods return a Future, like `open` and `save`.
 Methods that would return many things, like `all`, return a Stream.